samhollingsworth/samhollingsworth.github.io/index.md

 **Wayfair, iOS Software Engineer II** July 2020 – Present
 - Acts as iOS representative for mobile messaging platform team, responds to requests from other teams to change code and prioritizes work with team goals
-- Monitors and investigates alerts when errors are triggered.
+- Monitors and investigates errors when alerts are triggered.
 Ensures necessary fixes are completed by next weekly release
 - Presents work of team at monthly Service Engineering App All Hands meeting and presents at App Lunch & Learn to share knowledge
+- Picks up JavaScript and PHP tickets to help out Full Stack team to fix issues in the backend that are affecting app and UI issues for WebView
+- Runs bi-weekly retro meeting; collects input from teammates prior to the meeting, leads the conversation during the meeting, and reminds teammates of the action items the following weeks

 **Wayfair, iOS Software Engineer I** July 2019 – July 2020
 - Worked on mobile messaging platform to connect customers with customer service agents.
 Developed using VIPER architecture and GraphQL for web requests